 Word of mouth is crucial in raising awareness and inspiring action.
 Together, we have the power to bring about a remarkable transformation on the Miramar Peninsula.

-By simply sharing your enthusiasm with your neighbours, demonstrating and sharing plants, swapping seeds or lending a hand you can help to make a significant, long-lasting transformation to the spaces around you, as well as reap the rewards of seeing more wildlife in your own garden and increasing your property’s value.
+By simply sharing your passion with your neighbors, showcasing and exchanging plants, swapping seeds, or lending a helping hand, you can contribute to a significant and long-lasting change in the spaces around you.
+In return, you'll witness an increase in wildlife in your own garden and enhance the value of your property.

 Greening your street

 In addition to our individual gardens, green corridors run alongside roads and pathways.
 The Wellington Council operates a plant nursery where you can apply for suitable native plants to beautify your street.
 We also organize occasional volunteer days for planting and eco-sourcing.

-If you want to make your street greener and link up bush, you can apply for free eco-sourced plants from WCC between January and March to plant on road reserves and reserves next to private property.
-You will be responsible for the planting and the ongoing care, but WCC (and we) are happy to help with any further information on how and what to plant etc. If weeds are present they need to be removed first as they will otherwise smoother the planted natives.
-Common and aggressive weeds on the Miramar peninsula include old man’s beard, banana passionfruit, morning glory, climbing asparagus and cape ivy.
+If you're interested in making your street greener and connecting bush areas, you can apply for free eco-sourced plants from the WCC between January and March.
+These can be planted on road reserves and reserves adjacent to private property.
+You will be responsible for the planting and ongoing care, but both the WCC and our organization are happy to provide further information on planting techniques and suitable species.
+Please ensure that any existing weeds are removed beforehand, as they can impede the growth of the newly planted natives.
+Common and aggressive weeds on the Miramar Peninsula include old man's beard, banana passionfruit, morning glory, climbing asparagus, and cape ivy.
 Additional examples can be found in our weed finder.
 If you come across rare weeds such as blue passion flower, in reserves and parks or road reserves, please inform the WCC, GWRC or contact us to pass on the information.
 If some rare weeds are present on your property, please reach out to the GWRC or CC for advice on their removal.

 Invite us over